eric-crowell/react-native-redux-e2e/README.md

 ### GitHub MacOS Runner

-Android Debug Bridge (ADB) service for emulation does _not_ reliably run on Ubuntu Linux; therefore, MacOS is preferred.
+Android Debug Bridge (ADB) service for emulation does _not_ reliably run on Ubuntu Linux (from experience); therefore, **MacOS** is the preferred runner.
+Not sure if it's due to how `reactivecircus/android-emulator-runner@v2` is setup or something else.

 ### ADB Process Errors